megafeltronx/hyperwarp-docs/docs/listing.md

 title: Listing
 ---

 There are two types of listing that can be created by sellers.

+<Tip>Sales are non-custodial - you keep your veNFT until sold.
+If you vote after listing, it becomes unpurchasable until voting ends.
+Cancel or relist your sale anytime.</Tip>

 ---